cristianbanarescu/iOS-Development/SizeClassesDemo/README.md

 ## Purpose

 This little iOS project was created in order to demonstrate how iOS Size classes work.
+The project just shows 2 rectangular views (placed side by side) that have different widths and heights based on different size classes.

 ## Size Classes - nice to know: